msssk/jsbp/codecon.md

 * Avoid deeply nested functions (nesting beyond about 4 levels deep becomes difficult to understand and reason about)
 * Filter `for...in` statements with `hasOwnProperty` if you only want properties on the object itself, not properties on all objects in the prototype chain as well
 * Avoid using `with` (`with` blocks are error-prone and can easily lead to accidentally clobbering variables)
-* Use feature detection instead of browser detection (feature detection is less complicated and future-proof)
+* Use feature detection instead of browser detection (feature detection is more reliable and future-proof)

 ### Objects